Specialized Treatment

 A panic attack can involve symptoms such as a racing heart, chest tightness, dizziness, shortness of breath, or a sudden feeling of losing control.

+Because these sensations are so intense, many people believe something dangerous is happening in the body.
 In reality, panic attacks are driven by a highly activated nervous system and a conditioned fear response.

 Learning how panic attacks work can make them far less frightening and is often an important first step in breaking the panic cycle.